Early Life and Education of Willie Nelson: A Complete Timeline

 2014: Received Fifth-Degree Black Belt in GongKwon Yusul

-In 2014, after 20 years of practicing GongKwon Yusul, Willie Nelson was presented with a fifth-degree black belt by his Grand Master Sam Um in a ceremony held in Austin, Texas.
+In 2014, after 20 years of practice, Willie Nelson was presented with a fifth-degree black belt in GongKwon Yusul by his Grand Master Sam Um in Austin, Texas.

 2015: Underwent Stem-Cell Therapy

-In 2015, Willie Nelson underwent stem-cell therapy to improve the state of his lungs after repeated instances of pneumonia and emphysema.
+In 2015, Willie Nelson underwent stem-cell therapy to improve the state of his lungs due to repeated instances of pneumonia and emphysema.

-In 2016, Rene Butts shared a picture of herself and Willie Nelson on Father's Day.
+In 2016, Rene Butts shared a picture of herself with Willie Nelson on Father's Day.

 January 2021: Received Moderna COVID-19 Vaccine